 How to / who can apply

-Proposals aiming at obtaining science with an HBA-NL array configuration are eligible for this pilot.
+Proposals aiming at obtaining science with an HBA (Dutch or full) array configuration are eligible for this pilot.
 Users' requests can be specified in the proposal technical justification section.
 For this users should specify the averaging (frequency/time) factors for the output target data products.

 A selection of the submitted projects will be done by the technical panel; if selected and approved by the LOFAR Proposal Committee (PC), the contact author and the PI of the project will be informed via the PC feedback.